 Children follow appropriate activities in classes organised by age group and intellectual ability.
 Each group has a dedicated teacher who is assisted by specialized teachers.

 There are many shared activities with other children of the Centre to foster integration.

-Respect for the Child - Passion for Education - Engagement - Social Responsibility.
-These are the values that all our Cambodian staff are committed to.
+The Child, Future of the Country - Passion for Education - Protection of the Weakest - Commitment and Accountability - Striving for Excellence: these are the values that all our Cambodian staff are committed to.